kudashevs/vite-plugin-remove-blocks/README.md

 ## Usage example

-Suppose, the task is to remove some debug information and non-production code from this code sample.
+For example, suppose the task is to remove some debug information and non-production code from this code sample.
 ```javascript
 function makeFoo(bar, baz) {
     console.log('creating Foo');